QwaxkBlaxk/qwaxkblaxk/README.md

-# qwaxkblaxk.com - Social Links Hub
+# QwaxkBlaxk.com - Social Links Hub

 This repository hosts the source code for my personal social links website, qwaxkblaxk.com.
 It serves as a central hub to easily access all my online profiles and connect with me across different platforms.
+I mostly made this just so I have a link to slap on my bio.

 ## About